dromzeh/dromzeh.dev/src/posts/hi3-fps-unlock.md

 ## Conclusion

-This program is open source, and can be found on my [GitHub](https://git.dromzeh.dev/hyv-fps-unlocker).
+I decided to go with the Registry Route as some consider it to be "safer" than modifying in-game memory.
+This program is also [Open Source](https://git.dromzeh.dev/hyv-fps-unlocker) as a CLI and has support for Honkai: Star Rail with the same registry editing method.